PX4/PX4-Devguide/en/simulation/jsbsim.md

    ```sh
    dpkg -i JSBSim-devel_1.1.0.dev1-<release-number>.bionic.amd64.deb
    ```
-1. (Optional) For visualization, flightgear is used.
+1. (Optional) FlightGear may (optionally) be used for visualisation.
-   To install flightgear, refer to the [flightgear installation instructions](../simulation/flightgear.md)).
+   To install FlightGear, refer to the [FlightGear installation instructions](../simulation/flightgear.md)).

 ## Running the Simulation {#running}

-JSBSim SITL simulation can be conveniently run through a make command as the following.
+JSBSim SITL simulation can be conveniently run through a `make` command as shown below:
-This will run the PX4 SITL instance as well as the flightgear UI for visualization.
 ```sh
 cd /path/to/Firmware
 make px4_sitl jsbsim
 ```
+This will run both the PX4 SITL instance and the FlightGear UI (for visualization).
-If you want to run without the flightgear UI, you can add `HEADLESS=1` to the front of the make command.
+If you want to run without the FlightGear UI, you can add `HEADLESS=1` to the front of the `make` command.

 The supported vehicles and `make` commands are listed below (click on the links to see the vehicle images).